tmcybers/Spanner-Hacken-Custom-Project/README.md

 ### 🕶️ Openbox is the most lightweight tilling window [openbox offers you the freedom 🕶️ to work with shortcuts or mouse, your choice is your choice 🏆

-              ☢️ `Never automate the installation of this type of customs can be broken depending on your system dependencies` ☢️
+              ☢️ Never automate these types of customs they are easily broken according to dependencies and system requirements ☢️